muddog/blog/_posts/QT-On-Yocto.md

 ### Setup Ubuntu

-GCC-6 has issue to build the host tools for Yocto
+The default GCC-6 on Ubuntu 16.10 has issue to build the lzop tools for Yocto, install the GCC-5 and create gcc/g++ link to GCC-5 under /usr/bin.

 ``` bash
 $ sudo apt-get install gcc-5-base gcc-5-multilib